omer-faruq/webbrowser.koplugin/README.md

 - **Obtain an API key**: Create or sign in to your Brave account and generate a key at [Brave Search Dashboard](https://api-dashboard.search.brave.com/app/dashboard).
 - **Configure the plugin**: Store the issued key in `plugins/webbrowser.koplugin/webbrowser_configuration.lua` under `engines.brave_api.api_key` (or your preferred secure storage method).
 - **Free-tier limits**: 1 request per second and up to 2,000 queries per month.
 Consider caching or using DuckDuckGo for lighter usage to stay within the quota.

+## Google Custom Search Setup
+- **Review the guide**: Follow the step-by-step instructions on the [Google Custom Search API Setup (Free Tier)](https://github.com/omer-faruq/webbrowser.koplugin/wiki/Google-Custom-Search-API-Setup-(Free-Tier)) wiki page to create a free programmable search engine and obtain your `api_key` and `cx` values.
+- **Understand the limits**: The free tier covers up to 100 queries per day, with each request returning a maximum of ten results.
+No credit card is required for this quota.
+- **Configure the plugin**: Add your credentials to `webbrowser_configuration.lua` under `engines.google_api` to enable the Google engine inside KOReader.

 ## Rendering Modes
 - **Markdown**: Fetches content through the Jina AI Markdown gateway and displays it in the lightweight Markdown viewer.